-WorkSafe Victoria (WorkSafe), in consultation with stakeholders, reviewed and updated the following now out dated codes of practice, compliance codes, and guidance to form the eight proposed compliance codes now open for public comment.
-The codes and guidance were reviewed to ensure they reflected modern work practices and hazards, and the duties in the OHS Act 2004 and the newly updated OHS Regulations 2017 that will take effect on 18 June 2017.
+WorkSafe Victoria (WorkSafe), in consultation with stakeholders, reviewed and updated the following now out dated codes of practice, compliance codes, and guidance to form the 12 proposed codes.
+The codes and guidance were reviewed to ensure they reflected modern work practices and hazards, and the duties in the OHS Act 2004 and the newly updated OHS Regulations that took effect on 18 June 2017.

 Compliance codes open for public comment

-The four remaining proposed compliance codes (Managing Asbestos in Workplaces, Removing Asbestos in Workplaces, Prevention of Falls in Housing Construction, and Prevention of Falls in General Construction) are expected to be made available for public comment in late 2017.
+The proposed Prevention of Falls in Housing Construction Compliance Code and Prevention of Falls in General Construction Compliance Code are expected to be made available for public comment in early 2018.